michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0058.md

 - adj: at risk of or subject to experiencing something usually unpleasant
 - adj: mentally quick and resourceful
 ### Family
-apt: apter, aptest, aptly, aptness, inapt+;aptness: aptnesses;inapt: inaptly, inaptness
+- apt: apter, aptest, aptly, aptness, inapt+
+- aptness: aptnesses
+- inapt: inaptly, inaptness
 ### Examples
 - But the most apt description might be this: a winner.
 - Now, “We’re still so young and we hope for more / But remember this / We’re not invincible,” was oddly, horribly apt.